leouchoa/udacity_mlops_nycAirbnb_short_term_rental/README.md

 - Make use of [optuna](https://github.com/optuna/optuna) to improve hyperparameter optimization.
 A guide on how to implement optuna in the mlflow/hydra setup can be found [in this medium article](https://medium.com/optuna/easy-hyperparameter-management-with-hydra-mlflow-and-optuna-783730700e7d)
 - Improve testing routines and their documentation with [great expectations](https://greatexpectations.io/).
 - Extend the pipeline routines to incorporate more models, like xgboost and svm.
+- shoot a video explaining how to tag an artifact as production.

 # Topics to be added to the README file